 Students with disabilities seek assistance from the Disability Support Services (DSS) office for a variety of reasons.
 The most common reason is to put into place accommodations that will reduce barriers that students are encountering or to provide access to the educational environment which is otherwise inaccessible.
-Through “connecting” with the DSS office, students are able to receive information on the variety of resources that are available specifically for students with disabilities.
+Through connecting with the DSS office, students can receive information on the variety of resources that are available specifically for students with disabilities.

 To apply for academic accommodations through the DSS office, students should complete a DSS online application.
 Be sure to upload your documentation in STEP 2 (See Chapter 3 for more information about documentation).
-It is particularly helpful to complete the application and provide documentation prior to meeting with the Accommodations Specialist for the informational interview.
+It is particularly helpful to complete the application and provide documentation prior to meeting with the Accommodations Specialist for the Welcome Meeting.

-The DSS office encourages you to complete an informational interview through which you will be able to identify the most useful resources specifically for you.
-Once your application has been submitted and reviewed, a member of the DSS Team will reach out to schedule an informational interview.
-If you do not hear from a member of our team, or wish to schedule an interview before completing the application, contact the DSS office at (815) 921-2371.
+Once your application has been submitted and reviewed, a member of the DSS Team will reach out to schedule a meeting.
+If you do not hear from a member of our team contact the DSS office at (815) 921-2371.

 The DSS staff is committed to working with the campus community to reduce barriers whenever possible.
 Accommodations are sometimes necessary when barriers cannot be removed in any other way.
-During an informational interview students will be able to discuss with a staff member examples of barriers they are encountering as well as accommodations that have been successful in the past.
-It is often useful for students to bring “documentation” with them to informational interviews, or to present the DSS office with documentation prior to attending the informational interview.
+During the Welcome Meeting students will be able to discuss with a staff member examples of barriers they are encountering as well as accommodations that have been successful in the past.
+Together the student and Accommodations Specialist will determine what (if any) accommodations are necessary to reduce these barriers and provide equal access to a course or program.